 Detroit set to restore water service amid coronavirus fears

-DETROIT (AP) — Detroit residents who have had their water service shut off due to nonpayment of bills can have it restored under a plan that aims to prevent the spread of the new coronavirus.
+DETROIT (AP) — Thousands of Detroit residents who have had their water service shut off due to nonpayment of bills can have it restored under a plan that aims to allow them to wash their hands at home as a way to prevent the spread of the new coronavirus.

 The Coronavirus Water Restart Plan will be in effect for the duration of the global outbreak of the virus, officials said Monday.